theXtDev/chart-image-data-extraction/README.md

 - designed for extracting data points from chart images
 - outputs data in csv or xlsx format
 - mainly used for scientific porpuses
-- 🔖 you can find an example chart image and the final excel output in the exp folder
 - requried packages: opencv-python, scipy, numpy, pandas, matplotlib, tk, ipywidgets, IPython, os, tk

+- 🔖 you can find an example chart image and the final excel output in the example folder